xrp-community/xrpl-tagged-address-codec/README.md

 ```

-The output will be a destination object containing the untagged address (r....), the destination tag (null or a string containing the destination tag) and a testnet (bool) indicator.
+The output will be a destination object containing the untagged address (r....), the destination tag (null or a string containing the destination tag) and a test (bool) indicator.

 ## Development